ghc-proposals/ghc-proposals/proposals/0000-fine-grained-unused-warnings.rst

 Effect and Interactions
 -----------------------
 For the most part, the effects of this proposal are minor.
-The main differences for existing code-bases are that the warning message GHC prints for the transitive warnings is different, although due to the more consistent treatment of warning flags, existing code bases can also sometimes get more or fewer warnings in cases of transitively unused bindings where two warning flags interact with one another.
-There can also be additional warnings about transitively unused imports and `forall` binds.
+The main differences for existing code-bases are that the warning message GHC prints for the indirect warnings is different, although due to the more consistent treatment of warning flags, existing code bases can also sometimes get more or fewer warnings in cases of indirectly unused bindings where two warning flags interact with one another.
+There can also be additional warnings about indirectly unused imports and `forall` binds.

 Since the warnings don't have any special formats, existing tools should be able to handle them without issues.

-Users that don't wish to see warnings about transitively unused bindings can turn those warnings off.
+Users that don't wish to see warnings about indirectly unused bindings can turn those warnings off.

 Costs and Drawbacks
 -------------------